Firsta Yufi: Puteri Indonesia Jawa Timur 2025

 In 2025, Yufi entered and won Puteri Indonesia Jawa Timur 2025, representing Banyuwangi Regency.
 The contest was held on January 12, 2025 at Novotel Samator, Surabaya.
 She was crowned by her predecessor Melati Tedja from Surabaya.
-As Puteri Indonesia Jawa Timur 2025, she was entitled to represent East Java in Puteri Indonesia 2025.
+As the titleholder, she would represent East Java at Puteri Indonesia 2025.

 Puteri Indonesia 2025

 Yufi represented the province of East Java and won the national beauty contest Puteri Indonesia 2025.
 The contest was held at the Plenary Hall, Jakarta International Convention Center in Central Jakarta on May 2, 2025.

 She was crowned by the previous title holder; Puteri Indonesia 2024 Harashta Haifa Zahra from West Java.
-Previously, in the preliminary session, Firsta was announced as the winner of the Best Video Profile award and a nominee for Best in National Costume.
+In the preliminary session, she won the Best Video Profile award, and was a nominee for Best in National Costume.

 Miss Supranational 2025

-Yufi represented Indonesia at Miss Supranational 2025, in Nowy Sącz, Poland, competing against 65 candidates from various countries and territories.
-She earned notable placements in several pre-pageant events, including the top 20 of the Miss Influencer Opportunity, top 10 of the Supra Fan Vote, and was among the top nine finalists in the talent competition.
+Yufi represented Indonesia at Miss Supranational 2025, in Nowy Sącz, Poland, against 65 competitors from various countries and territories.
+She received places in several pre-pageant events, including the top 20 of the Miss Influencer Opportunity, top 10 of the Supra Fan Vote, and the top nine finalists of the talent competition.

-On the coronation night, Yufi advanced to the top 24 and was awarded the title of Miss Supranational Asia & Oceania 2025, which is given to the highest-ranking delegate from the Asia and Oceania region who does not make it into the Top 5.
-She became the second Indonesian woman to win this continental title, following Jihane Almira Chedid in 2021.
-The Miss Supranational 2025 crown was ultimately won by Eduarda Braum of Brazil.
+At the final, Yufi reached the top 24 and was given the title of Miss Supranational Asia & Oceania 2025.
+This is given to the highest-ranking contestant from the Asia and Oceania region, who does not reach the top 5.
+She became the second Indonesian woman to win the title, following Jihane Almira Chedid in 2021.
+The contest was won by Eduarda Braum of Brazil.